AhmDawody/Electrical-Devices-Watt-Meter-and-Room-Temperature/README.md

-# IoT Room Temperature and Power Meter
+# IoT Based Room Temperature Meter
-This project is a simple and affordable way to monitor room temperature and the power consumption of electrical devices using a single microcontroller board.
-The system is designed to measure the real-time power consumption of devices, allowing users to analyze and optimize their energy usage patterns.
+This project is a simple and affordable way to monitor room temperature using a single microcontroller board.
+The system is designed to measure the real-time temperature.
 ## Project Overview
-The project is based on the **TM4C123GH6PM** microcontroller board with **ESP8266** WiFi module, the board is connected to a current sensor and a temperature sensor.
-The current sensor is used to measure the current flowing through the electrical device, while the temperature sensor is used to measure the ambient room temperature.
+The project is based on the **TM4C123GH6PM** microcontroller board with **ESP8266** WiFi module, the board is connected to a temperature sensor.
+The temperature sensor is used to measure the ambient room temperature.

-The system is designed to provide real-time power consumption data through a web-based user interface.
-The user can view the current temperature and power consumption of connected devices.
+The system is designed to provide real-time temperature data through a web-based user interface.
+The user can view the current temperature of the working room.
 ## Installation and Configuration
 ### 1- ESP8266 Installation and Configuration
 The wifi module is configured to recieve data from the microcontroller and to connect to home wifi and it behaves as access point.